The health benefits of quitting smoking can help most of the major parts of your body: from your brain to your DNA.

-Quitting smoking will improve your night vision and help preserve your overall vision by stopping the damage that smoking does to your eyes.
+Stopping smoking will improve your night vision and help preserve your overall vision by stopping the damage that smoking does to your eyes.

 Quitting smoking is better than anti-aging lotion.
 Quitting can help clear up blemishes and protect your skin from premature aging and wrinkling.